 Yes, fees still apply for sick days, however your Centre Director may be able to arrange a make-up or swap day at their discretion.
 The Child Care Subsidy will cover up to 42 absence days a year with no documentation and unlimited sick days if you're able to provide a medical certificate or similar.

 What happens when we go on holidays?

-Normal fees apply for all absences (including Public Holidays) that fall on a usual day of attendance.
+Normal fees apply for all absences (excluding Public Holidays) that fall on a usual day of attendance.
 However Goodstart offers a holiday discount for up to four weeks of care per financial year.
 Please note families need to provide written notification two weeks in advance to apply the holiday discount (25 per cent discount on the full fee).
 Under exceptional circumstances, holiday discount may be applied outside these requirements at the discretion of the Centre Director.
 Fee payments need to be up-to-date to receive the holiday discount.

 What government rebates and benefits are available to families?

 The Child Care Subsidy (CCS) is a payment offered by the Australian Government for which you may be eligible.
 To find out if you are eligible for CSS visit the Department of Human Services website humanservices.gov.au or use our Simple Subsidy Estimator